How to Find Hope

 he saved us, not because of works done by us in righteousness, but according to his own mercy . . .”
 Titus 3:5a

 This gift is both the easiest and the hardest thing to receive.
 Easy because all we have to do is confess Jesus as Lord with our mouths and believe He raised from the dead with our hearts.
 It’s hard because that requires us to surrender our own pride, desire to be in control, and need to earn our own way.
-It means accepting that only through the grace and mercy of God through Jesus Christ we can be saved.
+It means accepting that we can be saved only through God’s grace and mercy through Jesus Christ.
 Surrender is hard, but the reward is eternal.

 In him you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit, who is the guarantee of our inheritance until we acquire possession of it, to the praise of his glory.” – Ephesians 1:13-14